bardack134/Analysis-of-Empire-Online-s-Best-Movies/README.md

 3. [Results and Achievements](#results-and-achievements)

 ### Tools Used
-- Python: Utilized as the primary programming language for project development.
 - Requests: Utilized to make HTTP requests and obtain the HTML content of the Empire Online webpage.
 - BeautifulSoup: Utilized to parse the HTML obtained from the webpage and extract the movie titles.